permadi-com/html-jquery-image-popup/README.md

 1. The popup should be contained within the browser window.
 Large image should shrink to fit the popup while maintaining its aspect-ratio.
 2. The popup should be centered, not only horizontally but also vertically.

 Requirement 2 is the one that I have most issues with, because the lightboxes that I found weren't centering vertically.
 The ones that did, are calculating the position in somewhat complicated manners on the Javascript side.
-This implementation doesn't calculate position, it lets css handles the centering.
+My implementation doesn't calculate position, but lets css handles the centering.

 ## How to Use
 1. Include <b>image-modal.js</b> and <b>image-modal.css</b>.
 Note: jQuery use is assumed, otherwise you need to include it.